That-Random-Guy567/That-Random-Bot/README.md

 # Discord_Bot
-If you use this, please credit me somewhere as `@That-Random-Guy567` (github) or `@thatrandomblenderguy` (youtube, discord) To install the packages required but this test, Go to `~/Extra/requirements.txt` and folllow the instructions to install the packages.
-To make this code work for your server, change the values in `~/constants.py` to the server/channel ids
+If you use this, please credit me somewhere as `@That-Random-Guy567` (github) or `@thatrandomblenderguy` (youtube, discord) To install the packages required but this test, Go to `~/Extra/requirements.txt` and do `pip3 install -r requirements.txt` To make this code work for your server, change the values in `~/constants.py` to the server/channel ids

 Table of Contents